rozacki/pupdate/README.md

 -when there is an error then show all conext if not show only sid,tid name, start time, stop time, number of rows affected

 #delta
-if moth is dropped then etl could transfer all data back if data is partitioned but the second phase will be redundand then because there is no way to find out if mot2.entity was juest added rfr and advice will need additional 2 tasks
+if destination database is dropped then etl could transfer all data back if data is partitioned but the second phase will be redundand then because there is no way to find out if entity was juest added rfr and advice will need additional 2 tasks

 Deplyment
 Deplpoy app with monitoring/seed_date.dat